MrEchoFi/BannerGrapV2/README.md

  </div>

 # Deacription:
-BannerGrap V2 is a powerful, modular, and extensible Go-based security scanner designed for advanced reconnaissance and vulnerability assessment across a wide range of network services.
+BannerGrap V2 is a powerful, modular, and extensible Golang & DevSecOps based security scanner designed for advanced reconnaissance and vulnerability assessment across a wide range of network services.
 It combines classic banner grabbing with active vulnerability probing, CVE/exploit matching, brute force stubs, and reporting, making it a valuable tool for penetration testers, red teamers, and defenders.

 # ### Key Features: